Lisa Scheff, Executive Director

 - Work with Instructors to evaluate and improve current curriculum.

-We are always looking for qualified individuals to join Impact Bay Area's Board of Directors and our Committees.
-Please fill out the volunteer form and indicate that you're interested in joining the board.
-Then email a short statement of interest and/or your resume to firstname.lastname@example.org.
+We are looking for qualified individuals to join Impact Bay Area's Board of Directors.
+Please email a short statement of interest and your resume to email@example.com.